The entire global monetary system explained in under 15 minutes

 Joshua Maponga: How to Decolonize Africa’s Systems

 [Before school, identify problems in your community.
 Study them in school and find solutions.
 Develop a proposal and business plan.
-After graduating, return to your community and solve the problem.]
+After graduating, return to your community and solve those problems.]

 [We plant coffee, which we can't eat, then export it to earn money that we can use to buy food, rather than simply planting food we can eat.]